-Figure 68 gives a list of common interlock problems and solutions;
+Figure 76 gives a list of common interlock problems and solutions;

-Figure 68: Interlock problems and solutions
+Figure 76: Interlock problems and solutions

-Problem Cause Solution An interlock inner door The interlock outer Close the interlock outer door and wait for the will not open door is open interlock purge cycle to run The other interlock inner door is open Close the other interlock inner door.
-Wait for the interlock purge cycle to finish The interlock is purging The interlock inner The interlock floor tray Slide the interlock floor tray fully into the door will not close is in the way interlock chamber The interlock outer An interlock inner door Close the interlock inner door door will not open is open The interlock outer The interlock outer Check for obstructions to closing the interlock door will not close door is obstructed outer door and remove them
+Type 7 of interiork problems and solutions Problem Cause Solution An interlock inner The interlock outer Close the interlock outer door and wait for the door will not open door is open interlock purge cycle to run The interlock is purging Wait for the interlock purge cycle to finish The interlock inner The interlock floor tray Slide the interlock floor tray fully into the door will not close is in the way interlock chamber The interlock inner door is stuck Press the inner interlock door release button and pull the inner interlock door handle to release the door from the seal.
+Apply a small amount of port Lube Talc to the inner interlock door seal.
+The interlock outer An interlock inner Close the interlock inner door door will not open door is open The interlock outer The interlock outer Check for obstructions to closing the interlock door will not close door is obstructed outer door and remove them